evolbioinfo/booster-web/webapp/templates/help.md

 If you do not have reference and bootstrap trees already computed, you may just submit a FASTA file to the [run](/new) input form (may be gzipped), in the "input sequence" field.

-In that case, the SMS-PhyML oneclick phylogenetic workflow defined in [ngphylogeny.fr](https://ngphylogeny.fr/workflows/oneclick/) is launched on [Galaxy](https://galaxy.pasteur.fr/).
-It is made of the following steps:
+In that case, you may choose between two workflows to run:
+1. PhyML-SMS oneclick and
+2. FastTree+Bootstrap oneclick

+These two workflows are defined in [ngphylogeny.fr](https://ngphylogeny.fr/workflows/oneclick/), and are launched on the Instut Pasteur [Galaxy](https://galaxy.pasteur.fr/) server.

+They constist of the following steps:

 1. Multiple alignment with [MAFFT](https://mafft.cbrc.jp/alignment/server/);
 2. Alignment curation using [Noisy](http://www.bioinf.uni-leipzig.de/Software/noisy/);
+3. Tree inference, two possibilities:
-3. Model selection + tree inference using [Phyml-SMS](http://www.atgc-montpellier.fr/phyml-sms/);
+    a.
+Model selection + tree inference using [Phyml-SMS](http://www.atgc-montpellier.fr/phyml-sms/) or
+	b.
+Reference + Boottrap Tree reconstructions using [FastTree](http://www.microbesonline.org/fasttree/);
 4. Bootstrap support computation using [booster](https://github.com/evolbioinfo/booster/).

 ### Bootrap support computation